 After their procedure, QuickLift patients should sleep with their head elevated for the first week to minimize swelling.
 Dr. DeMars recommends also using cold compresses for the first 24 hours to cut down on swelling.
 Any discomfort can be treated with prescription pain medication, or even over-the-counter Tylenol.
 Makeup can camouflage temporary bruising when it is time to return to work or go out in public.

 As with any cosmetic surgery, there are risks to take into consideration.
-QuickLift risks include bleeding, excessive post-operative swelling and noticeable scarring.
+QuickLift risks are uncommon but could include bleeding, excessive post-operative swelling and noticeable scarring.

 Learn More About QuickLift